RafalKucharskiPK/MaaSSim/README.md

-MaaSSim is an agent-based simulator, reproducing the dynamics of two-sided mobility platforms in the context of urban transport networks.
+MaaSSim is an agent-based simulator, reproducing the dynamics of two-sided mobility platforms (like Uber and Lyft) in the context of urban transport networks.
 It models the behaviour and interactions of two kind of agents: (i) travellers, requesting to travel from their origin to destination at a given time, and (ii) drivers supplying their travel needs by offering them rides.
 The interactions between the two agent types are mediated by the platform, matching demand and supply.
 Both supply and demand are microscopic.
 For supply this pertains to the explicit representation of single vehicles and their movements in time and space (using a detailed road network graph), while for demand this pertains to exact trip request time and destinations defined at the graph node level.
 Agents are decision makers, specifically, travellers may reject the incoming offer or decide to use another mode than those offered by the mobility platform altogether.
 Similarly, driver may opt-out of the system (stop providing service) or reject/accept incoming requests.
 Moreover, they may strategically re-position while being idle.

 All of above behaviours are modelled through user-defined **decision modules**, by default deterministic, optionally probabilistic, representing agents' taste variations (heterogeneity), their previous experiences (learning) and available information (system control).
 Each simulation run results in two sets of outputs, one being the sequence of recorded space-time locations and statuses for simulated vehicles and the other for travellers.
 Further synthesised into agent-level and system-wide KPIs for in-depth analyses.

+#### Motivation

+The emergence of two-sided mobility markets disrupts the transport landscape.
+Conventional models for transport planning and operations are focused on top-down planning of service lines, timetable and traffic control measures which are not directly suitable for capturing the double-sided dynamics of mobility on demand services.
+This calls for the development of models that explicitly account for both supply-side and demand-side dynamics, as well as their interaction with the intermediate matching platform.
+In particular, in order to capture the bottom-up emerging order resulting from two-sided mobility, it is essential to revise the modelling approach of key elements of the transport system: demand (which is now inherently microscopic), supply (which has become a decision maker) and a road network (which capacity and congestion are no longer a single pivot variable of assignment models) along with a new agent, the platform, which orchestrates supply and demand interaction and which might be subject to regulation.

 ## MaaSSim usage and functionalities at glance